JTruax/bootstrap-starter-template/README.md

 ## Brackets Theme

-Theme used from screenshot: Raven
+Theme used from screenshot: <a href="https://github.com/JTruax/brackets-theme-raven" target="_blank">Raven</a>

 ## Note

-The HTML file is a duplicate of the starter template framework from the Bootstrap <a href="https://getbootstrap.com/docs/4.2/examples/" target="_blank">examples</a> page.
+The HTML file is a duplicate of the starter template framework from the Bootstrap <a href="https://getbootstrap.com/docs/4.3/examples/starter-template/" target="_blank">examples</a> page.